chromaxyz/reflex/docs/IMPLEMENTERS.md

 ## Known limitations

 - Reflex has multiple application entrypoints via their proxies.
 The proxy address however stays consistent throughout module upgrades.
+- Reflex does not support `payable` modifiers and native token transfers due to reentrancy concerns.
 - The `Dispatcher` and the internal `Proxy` contracts are not upgradable.
 - Storage in the `Dispatcher` is append-only extendable but implementers must remain vigilant to not cause storage clashes by defining storage slots directly inside of `Modules`.
 - The first `50` storage slots are reserved allowing us to add new features over time.